Emma Swaisland, MA, MBACP

 My qualifications & experience:

 I graduated from Roehampton University with a BACP-accredited Masters degree in Integrative Counselling & Psychotherapy.
-As well as running my own practice, I have experience working in the NHS delivering IAPT counselling services within a GP Practice, and for charitable organisations and specialist bereavement services.
+As well as running my own practice, I have experience working in an NHS setting delivering IAPT counselling services at a GP Practice, and for charitable organisations and specialist bereavement services.
 Prior to this, I had a career in publishing spanning 20 years, working with publications and authors often in the fields of psychology and self-help.

 I’m a registered member of the British Association of Counselling and Psychotherapy, (BACP), one of the main professional bodies in the UK representing therapists, defining standards and promoting expertise.
 I adhere to the principles of practice outlined in the BACP’s Ethical Framework for the Counselling Professions, (July 2016).